History of Mystic Seaport Museum

 As the great Age of Sail gave way to steamships and railroads, wooden ships and boats were turned into firewood and the nation’s seafaring traditions began to disappear, three Mystic residents decided to work together to keep the past alive.

-On December 29, 1929, Edward E. Bradley, an industrialist; Carl C. Cutler, a lawyer; and Dr. Charles K. Stillman, a physician; signed the papers incorporating the Marine Historical Association, today known as Mystic Seaport.
+On December 25, 1929, Edward E. Bradley, an industrialist; Carl C. Cutler, a lawyer; and Dr. Charles K. Stillman, a physician; signed the papers incorporating the Marine Historical Association, today known as Mystic Seaport Museum.
 Their dream: create a dynamic, educational institution to preserve America’s maritime culture–and turn the achievements of a past era into an inspirational force for the future.

 Time to get growing.

-Over the next 50 years, Mystic Seaport experienced explosive growth, amassing the world’s largest collections of maritime photography (over 1 million images) and boats (nearly 500), as well as collecting two million other maritime artifacts.
-And the 1970s saw the creation of the Henry B. duPont Preservation Shipyard, additional exhibition buildings and several new accredited educational programs.
+Over the next 50 years, the Museum experienced explosive growth, amassing the world’s largest collections of maritime photography (more than 1 million images) and boats (more than 525), as well as collecting two million other maritime artifacts.
+And the 1970s saw the creation of the Henry B. duPont Preservation Shipyard, additional exhibition buildings, and several new accredited educational programs.

-Mystic Seaport reaches its goals.
+Mystic Seaport Museum reaches its goals.
 Then, sets new ones.

 By the 1990s, Mystic Seaport was widely recognized as the nation’s leading maritime museum.
 In 1996, Mystic Seaport underscored its mission to create a broad public understanding of the relationship of America and the sea with a six-week seminar entitled America and the Sea, which encouraged college professors from around the country to incorporate maritime history into their teachings.